therkildsen-lab/user-guide/faq.md

 ### What are some basic things I need to know to use GitHub on the server?

-Check out this [cheat sheet] (https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf).
+Check out this [cheat sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf).
 It has most of the information that you will need.

 <a name="github_login"/>